amalgamemnon/amalgamemnon-s-PF2e-Auto-Cover/README.md

-# Amalgamemnon's PF2e Auto Cover
+# amalgamemnon's PF2e Auto Cover

 **An automation module for Pathfinder 2e in Foundry VTT that integrates seamlessly with Levels-Auto Cover to automatically apply and remove cover effects.**